dscnsec/DocScanner/STUDENT-contribution-guide.md

 **Communication**

-- Write a short report for us every two weeks in the WhatsApp group, discuss it with your mentor(s), and be sure to include personal goals for the next 2-week period.
+- Write a short report for us every two weeks in the Slack group, discuss it with your mentor(s), and be sure to include personal goals for the next 2-week period.
 - Commit early and commit often!
 Push to a public repository (e.g. github) so that we can see and review your work.
 - Actively work on our project timeline and communicate with us during the